intel-retail/automated-self-checkout/docs_src/environment_variables.md

-When running docker-run.sh script, we support environment variables as input for container.
-Here is a list of environment variables and how you may apply it to docker-run.sh script as input
+When running docker-run.sh script, we support environment variables as input for containers.
+Here is a list of environment variables and how you can apply it to docker-run.sh script as input

 | Environment Variable   | Purpose                                                                 |
 | -----------------------| ------------------------------------------------------------------------|